| | | | | | | | | |

 Int 0420-2024

-| * | Carlina Rivera | | | Establishing a program for child visitors of department of correction facilities. | Introduction | This bill would require the Department of Correction (Department) to establish a child visitor program for the purpose of improving the experience of child visitors of Department facilities, and would require annual reporting on the status of the program. | Hearing Held by Committee | |
+| * | Carlina Rivera | | | Establishing a program for child visitors to department of correction facilities. | Introduction | This bill would require the Department of Correction (Department) to establish a child visitor program for the purpose of improving the experience of child visitors of Department facilities, and would require annual reporting on the status of the program.
+The bill would also require the Department to conduct a study and publish a report on the feasibility of implementing tele-visits on weekend days without reducing the number of hours for in person visits on weekend days. | Hearing Held by Committee | |

 Action details